Last updated in March 2019

 Since Chile’s return to democracy in 1990, bilateral relations have expanded on all fronts.
 The bilateral political dialogue is close and founded on mutual trust.
 Federal Chancellor Angela Merkel’s visit to Santiago in 2013 resulted, among other things, in increased cooperation in the sphere of commodities.
-The visit to Germany by Chilean President Michelle Bachelet on 27 and 28 October 2014 and the visit to Chile by Germany’s then Federal President Joachim Gauck from 11 to 14 July 2016 reaffirmed and strengthened cooperation between the two countries.
+The visit to Germany by Chilean President Michelle Bachelet in 2014 and the visit to Chile by Germany’s then Federal President Joachim Gauck from 11 to 14 July 2016 reaffirmed and strengthened cooperation between the two countries.

 Chile has close and long-standing ties with Germany.
 The achievements of German immigrants in the south of the country (from 1850 onwards) and the commitment of German scientists, teachers, entrepreneurs and experts in all fields have played a key part in the country’s development.
 They are still held in high regard today.
-German culture and the German language still have a presence in Chile, especially in the south of the country.
+German culture and the German language are still present in Chile, especially in the south of the country.

-Multilaterally, the two countries have many shared interests, on which there is close coordination between the two Governments, for example on global issues such as renewable energy, environmental protection, climate change, arms control and nuclear non-proliferation, human rights and the reform and strengthening of the United Nations.
+Multilaterally, the two countries have many shared interests, on which there is close coordination between their Governments, for example on global issues such as renewable energy, environmental protection, climate change, arms control and nuclear non-proliferation, human rights and the reform and strengthening of the United Nations.

 Germany and Chile have enjoyed good and intensive economic relations for many years.

-Germany continues to be Chile’s most important trading partner in the European Union, with bilateral trade reaching 3,5 billion US dollars in 2017.
+Germany continues to be Chile’s most important trading partner in the European Union, with bilateral trade amounting to 3.5 billion US dollars in 2017.
 Germany’s main exports to Chile are aircraft, ships, rail vehicles and cars, plant and mechanical engineering products (especially for mining), electricity generation and distribution equipment, electrical goods, medical and photographic equipment, measurement and control technology, chemical products and non-precious metal goods.

 Copper and related products remain Chile’s main exports to Germany.
 Germany also imports from Chile sizeable quantities of fruit, preserved foods and juices, wine, fish and processed fish products, meat and animal-derived foods, as well as cellulose, wood and chemical products.